Prepositional Case: Basics - Nouns and Personal Pronouns

 Learn how to form comparatives and superlatives in Russian with clear examples, practice, and common mistakes to avoid.

-A friendly introduction to the basic Russian genitive: simple explanations, useful examples, and exercises to build confidence step by step.
+A friendly introduction to the basic Russian genitive: simple explanations, main uses, guide to formation and exercises.

 You already know all these verbs, but did you know that you can build many more words and expressions from them?
 Here are their word families, with examples of related verbs, nouns, and adjectives that will help you expand your vocabulary and see connections between words.